Gentlemen Prefer Blondes (novel): Plot summary

 In Paris, the duo are more excited by jewelry shops than by the "Eyeful Tower."
 Beekman's wife confronts Lorelei and threatens to ruin her reputation if she does not return the tiara.
-Dorothy intercedes on Lorelei's behalf and notes that Lady Beekman's threats are hollow since Lorelei has no reputation to destroy.

-Later, the flappers are confronted by a French lawyer and his son acting on behalf of Lady Beekman.
+Dorothy dismisses Lady Beekman's threats as hollow since Lorelei has no reputation to destroy.
+Later, a French lawyer and his son acting on behalf of Lady Beekman confront the flappers.
 Impressed by the women's beauty, the father and son dine with them and charge all expenses to Lady Beekman.
-Lorelei has a replica made of the tiara and—by playing the father and son against each other—she keeps the real tiara and sends them away with the fake one.
+Lorelei makes a replica of the tiara and sends them away with the fake one.

 Eisman arrives in Paris and, after shopping trips with Lorelei, he departs for Vienna.
 He puts Lorelei and Dorothy on the Orient Express where she encounters Henry Spoffard, a staunch Presbyterian, prohibitionist, and moral reformer who delights in censoring movies.
 To gain his trust, Lorelei pretends that she is a reformer too and claims that she is trying to save Dorothy from her sinful lifestyle.
-At this point, Lorelei is two-timing both Eisman and Spoffard.
+Lorelei begins two-timing Eisman and Spoffard.

-In Vienna, Spoffard insists Lorelei meet a "Dr. Froyd."
-Freud fails to psycho-analyze her because she has never repressed her inhibitions.
-Later, Lorelei tells her past history to Spoffard in a sympathetic light.
-He weeps at the moral outrages which Lorelei has supposedly endured and likens her to Mary Magdalene.
-Meeting his mother, Lorelei claims to be a Christian Scientist and that drinking champagne is encouraged by her religion.
-They become drunk together, and his mother decides that Christian Science is a more preferable religion than Presbyterianism.
-Lorelei gives her a cloche hat but, since Spoffard's mother has an Edwardian hairstyle, Lorelei bobs her hair for the hat to fit.
+In Vienna, Lorelei meets "Dr. Froyd" who fails to psycho-analyze her because she never represses her inhibitions.
+Lorelei tells her past history to Spoffard who weeps at the moral outrages supposedly endured by Lorelei and likens her to Mary Magdalene.
+Meeting his mother, Lorelei claims to be a Christian Scientist and that her religion encourages drinking champagne.
+While drunk together, Lorelei gives his mother a cloche hat.
+Since Spoffard's mother has an Edwardian hairstyle, Lorelei bobs her hair for the hat to fit.
 Soon after, Spoffard proposes marriage to Lorelei by letter.
-Lorelei plots to use this letter as future evidence of breach of promise and thus obtain a financial settlement from Spoffard's family.
+She plans to use this letter as evidence of breach of promise and obtain a financial settlement.

-Tiring of Spoffard, Lorelei nudges him towards breach of promise by embarking upon a shopping spree and charging it all to his accounts.
-Meanwhile, she meets Gilbertson Montrose, a handsome screenwriter.
-Montrose advises her that it would be wiser to marry Spoffard so that he could finance Montrose's new movie in which Lorelei could star.
-Lorelei decides she will marry Spoffard while pursuing a clandestine sexual liaison with Montrose.
-She rushes to Penn Station and finds Spoffard.
-She claims her extravagance was faked to test his love.
-Remorseful, Spoffard vows to marry her and to finance Montrose's film.
+Tiring of Spoffard, Lorelei nudges him towards breach of promise by embarking on a shopping spree and charging it to his account.
+After doing so, her paramour Gilbertson Montrose, a handsome screenwriter, advises her to marry Spoffard so that he will finance Montrose's new movie starring Lorelei.
+Deciding to wed Spoffard while pursuing a clandestine liaison with Montrose, Lorelei rushes to Spoffard and claims she faked her extravagance to test his love.
+A remorseful Spoffard vows to marry her and to finance Montrose's film.